Tag Archives: Fantasy

 Otherwise, the film meanders a bit, is slightly watered down, and contains a sappy Disney-style love story.
 The story itself is the weakest part of Maleficent.

-Born Maleficent, protector of the fairies in the magical land of the Moors, as a young girl she is betrayed and is NOT a villain.
-Her male suitor (Stefan) is someone she trusts, loves, and respects, and she is then duped and has her wings stolen by him.
-He goes on to become the King of the neighboring land of humans, which is vastly different from the peaceful world that Maleficent lives in.
+Maleficent, protector of the fairies in the magical land of the Moors, as a young girl is betrayed and is NOT a villain.
+Her male suitor (Stefan) is someone she trusts, loves, and respects, is then duped and has her wings stolen by him.

 As the actress ages, she is beginning to take on more character, villainous parts rather than sexy bad girls or heroines and I am all for that.
 It gives the actress something meaty to sink her teeth into.
-Her dark costumes perfectly give the character edge.
+Her dark costumes perfectly give the character an edge.

 The art direction is magical and the difference between the two lands is distinctive.
 The beauty of the Moors with gushing streams, mountains, and flowers contrasts with the stark nature of the human world.